theme-next/theme-next.org/source/docs/getting-started/data-files.md

 {% note info %}
 If there are any new options in new releases, you just need to copy those options from {% label primary@theme config file %}, paste into {% label info@site config file %} and set their values to whatever you want.
 {% endnote %}

+{% note warning %}
+Hexo's implementation of `theme_config` has changed several times.
+To avoid problems, you need upgrade Hexo to 4.2.0 (or above) to use this feature.
+{% endnote %}

 **Usage**